Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 **231**

-She is shaking. “...mmmmmmmmmmmmmm... let me go, let me go, I’m in pain ...
+She is shaking. “...mmmmmmmmmmmmmm... let me go, let me go, I’m in pain.
 It hurts so much ...
 I can’t do this any more.
 I CAN’T HANDLE THIS HAIR ANY MORE!
 SO LONG.
 SO LONG.
 SO LONG.”

 It’s over.
 Perhaps that day has come.